 There are currently 1,684 families awaiting housing in King County and more than 3,498 homeless students enrolled in Seattle Public Schools who experienced homelessness during the 2015-2016 school year.
 According to the Homeless Needs Assessment, 43 percent of homeless adults experienced homelessness before the age of 25.
 Through a mix of housing and onsite services, this project aims to assist families experiencing homelessness, helping them transition to stable housing and break the cycle of homelessness.
 This development aligns with the guidelines identified in Mayor Murray’s Pathways Home plan and aims to address needs often cited by homelessness service provides, advocates, and people experiencing homelessness.

-Additional details about the design, location, and the target opening date for the community will be released in the coming months.
+Additional details about the design, location, and the target opening date for the community will be released in the future.